robenkleene/development-references/visual-studio-code/visual-studio-code-editing.md

 - `⌥⌘↑` / `⌥⌘↓`: Add cursor for line above / below
 - `⇧⌥I`: Multiple cursors with selection
 - `⎋`: Exit multiple cursors
+- `⌥↩`: Add cursor for each find match (can't be scoped to a selection unfortunately)